-Gains and losses on hedging instruments and adjustments of the carrying amounts of hedged items are included in revenues and expense in the period that the item is sold.
+Gains and losses on hedging instruments and adjustments of the carrying amounts of hedged items are included in revenues and are included in realized prices in the period that the item is sold.
 Gains and losses on hedging instruments which represent hedge ineffectiveness and gains and losses on derivative instruments which do not qualify for hedge accounting are included in revenue in the period which they occur.
 The resulting cash flows are reported as cash flows from operating activities.